-Google did an offering in 2005 after its IPO in 2004.
+Google made a secondary offering in 2005 after its IPO in 2004.
 During the IPO, the company had a share price of $85 and raised $2 billion.
 During the secondary offering, the share price was $295 and the company raised $4 billion.

 Why Make a Secondary Offering?

 Similar to an IPO, a secondary offering helps companies raise money so they can expand their operations.
-Individual shareholders, such as CEOs, might choose to sell shares of stock to raise money for other purposes.
-This is a great way for companies to raise significant funds fairly quickly.
+This can be a quick way for companies to raise significant funds fairly efficiently.